json-api/json-api/_format/1.1/index.md

 A "resource identifier object" **MUST** contain `type` and `id` members.

+A "resource identifier object" **MAY** also include the following members:

+* `href`: a URI that, when derefenced, retuns a JSON API resource object with the same `type` and `id` as in the resource identifier object.
+If the returned resource object contains a `"self"` link, that link's URI **SHOULD** match the URI provided in this key.

-A "resource identifier object" **MAY** also include a `meta` member, whose value is a [meta] object that contains non-standard meta-information.
+* `meta`: a [meta] object that contains non-standard meta-information.

 ### <a href="#document-compound-documents" id="document-compound-documents" class="headerlink"></a> Compound Documents